RaydanOMGr/GlowingEyes/README.md

 Suggest your ideas in the issues section!

 ## Known Issues
 - It seems ReplayMod doesn't record the glowing eyes, but I don't see it as crucial for now.
-In case more people want this feature, I'll try to fix it -- Update: I have looked into the issue and I might have an idea how to fix it.
+In case more people want this feature, I'll try to fix it -- Update: I have looked into the issue and I might have an idea how to fix it. -- Update 2: I don't have an idea how to fix it.

 ## Thanks!
 Thanks to the [Vampirism](https://github.com/TeamLapen/Vampirism) mod and its authors,